daniel-lawson/LaneLinesProject-Advanced/README.md

 `writeup_images` contains images after each step of the code

-`LLA_code` contains all of the code for this project
+`LLA_code.ipynb` contains all of the code for this project

-`project_video` is the raw video that is fed into the code
+`project_video.mp4` is the raw video that is fed into the code

-`output_video` is the video after running through the code
+`output_video.mp4` is the video after running through the code

+`Writeup.md` is my explanation of the process